 There can be a series of security systems, each responsible for a specific task.
 For example, the HVAC system keeps the BESS at the desired temperature and humidity through HVAC.
 Fire protection systems can detect smoke and prevent fire accidents.

-Every year, battery energy storage systems provide electricity to thousands of homes, businesses, factories and communities around the world.
+Every year, battery energy storage systems provide electricity to thousands of homes, businesses, factories, and communities around the world.
 These systems vary in size and energy storage capacity.

 For example, the Tesla Powerwall has a usable capacity of 13.5 kWh, a compact device that can provide uninterrupted power to a home.
-And the total capacity of the Vistra Moss Landing Energy Storage Facility reaches 1,600 MWh, which is the largest BESS in the world and can provide electricity for 300,000 homes.
+The total capacity of the Vistra Moss Landing Energy Storage Facility reaches 1,600 MWh, which is the largest BESS in the world and can provide electricity for 300,000 homes.